-State Farm is not accredited by the Better Business Bureau (BBB) or TrustPilot, but does have an A- rating on the official BBB website.
+State Farm is not accredited with the Better Business Bureau (BBB) or TrustPilot, but it does have an A- rating on the official BBB website.
 Despite its high levels of customer satisfaction and positive consumer reviews elsewhere, reviews on the BBB and TrustPilot websites showcase a lot of negativity.
 However, most of these complaints are about its auto insurance, so take this with a grain of salt.

 How do I file a life insurance claim with State Farm?

 Filing a claim with State Farm can be done through your agent, online or by phone.
 Here’s how:

 - Through your agent.
 Start by locating your agent online.
 Once you contact them, let them know you’d like to file a claim.
 They’ll walk you through the process.

 - By phone: Call Life Claims at 877-292-0398, then select option 1 to start a new claim.